JoinColony/colonyNetwork/docs/_bug_rules.md

 In the case of private bug disclosure, all relevant materials should be sent in email to `security@colony.io` -- and should follow the same template as a public issue.

 Once submitted, the issue will be responded to, verified, accepted, and rewarded according to the timelines defined on our [service level agreement](link).

+### Submission Branches
+Participants in the program are free to submit bugs on two different branches in the colonyNetwork codebase:
+* the current testnet release (tagged on the `master` branch) and deployed to Rinkeby
+* against the `develop` branch where we merge ongoing work

+Rinkeby deployments will be updated as _greenfield_ deployments, every one month.

 ### Bug Severity and Bounties
 In the same manner as the [Ethereum Bug Bounty Program](https://bounty.ethereum.org/), submissions will be evaluated by the Colony team according to the [OWASP risk rating methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology), which grades based on both _Impact_ and _Likelihood_.